lux0rdev/launch-school/LS220/notes/03_pointer_based_techniques.md

 ```

 ##### The reader-writer variant O(N)

+The anchor-runner swaps values within the array.
+When swapping elements is too costly (it is slow in the implementation language, or we are swapping big objects), this variant of the same approach can be beneficial.

 1. _Where is my `anchor` pointer?_ - The `anchor` pointer (`writer`) is initially set to the beginning of the array (index 0).
 2. _Where is my `runner` pointer?_ - The `runner` pointer (`reader`) is initially set to the beginning of the array (index 0) as well.